This page provides information concerning the following:

 Coastal Study Contact Information

-Please visit the Coastal Study Contacts page for information on who to contact at FEMA, FDEM, NWFWMD, and SRWMD regarding the coastal engineering analysis and remapping effort.
-For additional information, interested parties should visit the FEMA website, the FDEM website, the NWFWMD website, and the SRWMD website.
+Please visit the Coastal Study Contacts page for information on who to contact at FEMA, FDEM, NWFWMD, and SRWMD regarding the coastal flood risk study effort.
+For additional information, please visit the FEMA website, the FDEM website, the NWFWMD website, and the SRWMD website.
 The "Community Information" tables mentioned above also are accessible through the Coastal Study Contacts page.

 Back to top

 Status and Location of Revised Flood Insurance Rate Maps

 To determine the status of the new digital FIRMs and FIS reports for the affected counties and communities, or to view the Preliminary versions of the FIRMs and FIS reports, interested parties should

 - Check with county and community FPAs to determine whether a county or community is posting the digital version of a FIRM and/or FIS report on its own website.

 - Visit the Community Map Repository, or CMR, in the county or community of interest to view paper copies of the FIRM or FIS report.

 - The CMR is the local office in a participating community where the FIRM, FIS report, and related NFIP products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.

 - The CMR addresses are provided on the "Community Information" tables mentioned above.